Note: This piece currently is a work-in-process

 Unlike some of its competitors in the pony car field, with tasteful application of graphics and accessories, even tarted up versions of the Barracuda were still gorgeous.
 It may have been the best looking pony car ever.

 The trouble with perfection is that it is fleeting.
 The trouble for Barracuda’s good looks came from Detroit’s requirement that each model year bring updates and “improvements.”
 Nineteen seventy-one brought a quadra-lamp faceplate, complete with a set of teeth in its grill that would do any predatory fish proud…but art it wasn’t.

-Given the unfortunate timing of its earlier ancestors, It was fitting that just as the Barracuda was reaching its full potential in 1970, its target market turned to decline. when work began on this the latest, greatest and unfortunately last Barracuda, Pony Car sales accounted for over 8% of the new car market.
+Given the unfortunate timing of its earlier ancestor, it was fitting that just as the Barracuda was reaching its full potential in 1970, its target market turned to decline.
+When work began in the late 1960s on this the latest, greatest and unfortunately last Barracuda, the Pony Car category accounted for over 8% of the new car market.
 By its introduction in 1970, the sector was grazing below 6%.
 A year later, insurance companies had caught on.
 As rates on performance cars soared, sales correspondingly cratered.

-The Plymouth Barracuda was king of the ‘fish cars’, as such a bit out of synch with the market.
-It was fierce and predatory creature of the deep swimming in a pond on the Mustang ranch.
-The last one was built 10 years after the first, in the Spring of 1974.
+The Plymouth Barracuda was king of the ‘fish cars’, always a bit out of synch with the market.
+It was fierce and predatory creature of the deep, swimming in a little pond on the Mustang ranch.
+Exactly 10 years after the first one rolled off the line, the last Barracuda was built in the Spring of 1974.

 The Muscle Car Era

 In the early 2000s TV show, Angel, the title character played by David Boreanaz fights evil on the streets of LA.
 He also happens to be a vampire with a soul.
 Angle’s choice of car reflects his dual nature.
 Why a 1967 Plymouth GTX?
 He might have a soul, but he’s still a badass.